 Offered intermittently.
 Offered at Missoula College.
-Prereq., WRIT 101.
+Prereq., WRIT 101 (or higher) or equivalent.
 Explores the relationship between ideas about nature and the development of political and social ideas, institutions, and practices in primarily western (Euro-American) society.
 Course is an elective for students in the 2-uear AA and AAS degree programs.
-Gen Ed Attributes: Historical & Cultural Studies, Writing Course-Intermediate
+Gen Ed Attributes: Historical Studies, Writing Course-Intermediate